-Some of our families other favorite meat choices for holiday meals include Baked Crab Legs, Prime Rib and Easy No-Fuss Turkey.
+Some of our other favorite holiday meals include Rack of Lamb, Baked Crab Legs, and Prime Rib.

 How to make Baked Ham:

-Bring to room temperature: Wait for the ham to come to room temperature, usually 1-2 hours from removing from the fridge.
-This will decrease the amount of time it needs to warm in the oven, which will ensure the ham doesn’t dry out while warming.
+Bring to room temperature: Remove from the fridge for 1-2 hours.
+This will decrease the amount of time it needs in the oven, ensuring the ham doesn’t dry out while warming.

 Make the Glaze by combining all the ingredients in a saucepan and stir until smooth.
 Reduce heat to low and simmer until thickened, with a syrup consistency.

 Bake: Place ham in a foil-lined roasting pan or baking dish.
-Brush a little glaze all over the outside of the ham.
-Cover it well with foil and bake at 300 degrees for 1 ½ to 2 hours.
+Brush a little glaze all over the outside of the ham then cover it well with foil and bake at 300 degrees for 1 ½ to 2 hours.

-A spiraled ham in a baking dish, covered with foil.
+The best baked ham recipe in a baking dish, covered with tinfoil before it's baked.

-Serve with funeral potatoes or mashed potatoes and homemade rolls!
+Serve with funeral potatoes or mashed potatoes, a wedge salad, and homemade rolls!

 Tips for the Perfect Ham: